 Some vendors now support cloud storage as a tier, where old backup data is archived to the cloud, while more recent backups are stored on premises.
 Using the cloud in this way enables the organization to both meet rapid recovery requirements and to lower on-premises infrastructure costs.

 DRaaS is not magic, however.
-IT planners need to ask vendors tough questions such as what exactly is the time from DR declaration to the point that the application is usable.
-Many vendors claim "push button" DR but that does not mean "instant" DR. Vendors that store backups in their proprietary format on cloud storage still need to extract the data from that format.
-They also need to, in most cases, convert their VM image from the format used by the on-premises hypervisor (typically VMware) to the format used by the cloud provider (typically a Linux-based hypervisor).
+IT planners must ask vendors tough questions such as what is the exact time from DR declaration to the point that the application is usable.
+Many vendors claim, "push button" DR but that does not mean "instant" DR. Vendors that store backups in their proprietary format on cloud storage must still extract the data from that format.
+They also must, in most cases, convert their VM image from the format used by the on-premises hypervisor (typically VMware) to the format used by the cloud provider (typically a Linux-based hypervisor).
 All of these steps are manageable and IT or the vendor can automate them to a degree, but they do take time.

 5. Automate disaster recovery runbooks

 The most common recoveries are not disaster recoveries; they are recoveries of a single file or single application.
-Occasionally IT needs to recover from a failed storage system but it is extremely rare that IT needs to recover from a full disaster where the entire data center is lost.
-Organizations, of course, still need to plan for the possibility of this type of recovery.
-In a disaster, IT needs to recover dozens of applications and those applications may be dependent on other processes running on other servers.
-In many cases the other servers need to become available in a very specific order, so timing of when each recovery can start is critical to success.
+Occasionally IT needs to recover from a failed storage system, but it is extremely rare that IT needs to recover from a full disaster where the entire data center is lost.
+Organizations, of course, still must plan for the possibility of this type of recovery.
+In a disaster, IT needs to recover dozens of applications and those applications can be dependent on other processes running on other servers.
+In many cases the other servers must become available in a very specific order, so timing of when each recovery can start is critical to success.

 The combination of the infrequency of an actual disaster with the dependent order of server start up means that the disaster recovery process should be carefully documented and executed.
 The problem is that in today's stretched-too-thin data center these processes are seldom documented.
 They are updated even less frequently.
 Some backup vendors now offer runbook automation capabilities.
 These features enable the organization to preset the recovery order and execute the appropriate recovery process with a single click.
 Any organization with multi-tier applications with interdependent servers should seriously consider these capabilities to help ensure recovery when it is needed most.